pokt-network/poktroll-alpha/README.md

-# Roll POKT Beta
+# Pocket Network RollKit Alpha

 DO NOT GO TO PRODUCTION WITH THIS REPOSITORY

-This is an alpha version of trying to build pocket on top of roll-kit.
+This is an alpha version of trying to build Pocket on top of RollKit.